 Federal law (Conrad Amendment to P.L.
 103-416) provides MDPH with the authority to assist Massachusetts health care facilities located in federally designated shortage areas with physician recruitment by supporting J-1 visa waiver requests.
 A visa waiver exempts a physician from the foreign residency rule that requires them to return home for two years after training.
 MDPH supports up to thirty J-1 Visa Waiver requests per federal fiscal year (October 1-September 30).
 Applications are reviewed with special attention to primary care services, identified areas of greatest need, language skills appropriate to the community, and providing a service in the public interest in the Commonwealth.
-Requests are accepted from employing health care facilities located in a Health Professional Shortage Area (HPSA) or Medically Underserved Area/ Population (MUA/MUP).
+Requests are accepted from employing health care facilities located in a federal Health Professional Shortage Area (HPSA) or Medically Underserved Area/ Population (MUA/MUP).

 The physician must agree to practice medicine full-time in the health care facility for a minimum of three (3) years and begin employment within ninety (90) days of receipt of their waiver.
 Priority is for primary care physicians including internal medicine, pediatrics, family practice, obstetrics-gynecology or psychiatry.

-Applications are accepted beginning on October 1 of each year.
+Applications are accepted beginning on October 1st of each year.
 Applications are processed at MDPH and forwarded to the Department of State (DOS).
-Physicians can submit multiple applicants from different states, however the DOS will process only the first application per physician.
+Physicians can submit multiple applicants from different states however the DOS will process only the first application per physician.

 The Primary Care Office manages the J-1 Visa Waiver Program for Massachusetts.
 For a detailed description of the Massachusetts program and the application process go to www.mass.gov/dph/primarycare

 For answers to specific questions about J-1 Visa Waiver Program email: J1@dph.state.ma.us or call 617-624-6075